sordina/sordina.github.io/_drafts/categories-for-greedy-bastards.markdown

 * How do categories differ from modules?
 * Why would a regular programmer be interested in categories?
 * The Code Objection...
+* The Code Objection Rebuttal
-* How can categories actually _save someone code_ in real life?
+* Example: How can categories actually _save someone code_ in real life?

 Read on!